J. Max Rosen

 Appellate

 • The Coalition on Homelessness in the California Court of Appeal challenging the common municipal practice of towing vehicles without a warrant on the basis of unpaid tickets.
 Mr. Rosen briefed and argued the appeal.
-The Court of Appeal thereafter reversed the trial court and held, in a published opinion, that such tows violate the federal and California constitutions.
+The Court of Appeal reversed the trial court and held, in a published opinion, that such tows violate the federal and California constitutions.

 • A landlord in Napa in successfully winning its unlawful detainer eviction action against a corporate tenant on summary judgment and thereafter receiving an award over $2 million in attorneys’ fees.
 Mr. Rosen briefed and argued the appeal in the California Court of Appeal, resulting in an affirmance by published opinion.